Tree automaton: Definitions

 That is, members of Δ are here rewrite rules from nodes whose roots are states to nodes whose children's roots are states.

 A top-down automaton starts in some of its initial states at the root and moves downward along branches of the tree, associating along a run a state with each subterm inductively.

 A tree is accepted if every branch can be gone through this way.

 A tree automaton is called deterministic (abbreviated DFTA) if no two rules from Δ have the same left hand side; otherwise it is called nondeterministic (NFTA).
 Non-deterministic top-down tree automata have the same expressive power as non-deterministic bottom-up ones; the transition rules are simply reversed, and the final states become the initial states.

 In contrast, deterministic top-down tree automata are less powerful than their bottom-up counterparts, because in a deterministic tree automaton no two transition rules have the same left-hand side.
 For tree automata, transition rules are rewrite rules; and for top-down ones, the left-hand side will be parent nodes.
 Consequently, a deterministic top-down tree automaton will only be able to test for tree properties that are true in all branches, because the choice of the state to write into each child branch is determined at the parent node, without knowing the child branches contents.
+For example, if F consists of f, g, and a, which are 2ary, 1ary, and 0ary, respectively, the set of all terms having a ground instance of f(a,g(x)) as a subterm, can be recognized by a bottom-up DFTA, but not by a top-town DFTA.